Installomator/Installomator/README.md

 Applications in dmgs or zips will be copied to `/Applications` and their owner will be set to the current user, so the install works like a standard drag'n drop installation.

-(I consider it a disgrace, that Jamf, after nearly 20 years, _still_ cannot deal with 'drag'n drop installation dmgs' natively.
+(I consider it a disgrace, that Jamf, after nearly 20 years, _still_ cannot deal with ‘drag’n drop installation dmgs’ natively.
 It's not _that_ hard.)

 ### Verify the download